KrisCheng/HackerProblem/Python/2_LogisticRegression/Report.md

 ## 1.Overview

-This report will introduce 2 datasets, the [Sonar](http://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Sonar%2C+Mines+vs.+Rocks%29) dataset and the []() dataset, all come from UCI Machine Learning Repository. the report was divided into 2 parts, in each part, the detailed information of the dataset will be given respectively, including the main characteristics、data preprocessing operation、design of the classification model、the result and interpretation of the result, and the limitation and summary of the program.
+This report will introduce 2 datasets, the [Sonar](http://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Sonar%2C+Mines+vs.+Rocks%29) dataset and the [Abalone](http://archive.ics.uci.edu/ml/datasets/Abalone) dataset, all come from UCI Machine Learning Repository. the report was divided into 2 parts, in each part, the detailed information of the dataset will be given respectively, including the main characteristics、data preprocessing operation、design of the classification model、the result and interpretation of the result, and the limitation and summary of the program.

 ## 2.Sonar

 ### 2.1 Main Characteristics

-if you run
+change cd to /Sonar, run

 	python dataAnalysis.py